 He retired as a program manager at Honeywell International, Inc. In 1982, Chapman was named Penn State Behrend’s first Alumni Fellow.
-He continues to be involved in the life of the college as a contributor to the School of Science’s popular Open House Nights in Astronomy lecture series.
-Most recently, he supported the fall 2008 installation of the NASA ViewSpace exhibit in the lobby of the Otto Behrend Science Building.
-Using an internet-connected computer and large-screen display, ViewSpace displayed the latest images, movies, animation, and news from the Hubble Space Telescope, and other NASA observatories.
+He continued to be involved in the life of the college as a contributor to the School of Science’s popular Open House Nights in Astronomy lecture series.
+He also supported the fall 2008 installation of the NASA ViewSpace exhibit in the lobby of the Otto Behrend Science Building.
+Using an internet-connected computer and large-screen display, ViewSpace displayed the latest images, movies, animation, and news from the Hubble Space Telescope and other NASA observatories.

 Chapman passed away on February 5, 2021.
 Prior to his death, he lived with his wife, Susan, in Columbia, Maryland.